Olives, salsa lettuce, shredded cheese and meat top a large piece of fry bread to make up an Indian taco

 8405 W 12th St., Sioux Falls

-Salsa and sour cream come on the side, but jalapenos are a part of the Indian Taco experience at this bar and grill on the west edge of Sioux Falls.
+Salsa and sour cream come on the side, but jalapenos are a part of the Indian Taco experience at Chasers Food & Spirits on the western edge of Sioux Falls.
 Of course, you can ask them to hold the spicy peppers.
 The question is: Should you?

 South Dakota State Fair